-How to remove a file (git undo add) from staging ready for the next commit?
+How to remove a file (git undo add) from staging that is ready for the next commit?

-How to do that with an already executed git add command?
-Would I need to start again or do I have something undo git add?
+How to remove the added files?
+Would you need to start again, or do I have something like undo git add?
 In this tutorial for git, you will learn how to undo an already executed git add command.

 The reversing is called git undo add or git unadd.
 For that, there is a

 git reset command.
-The git reset can be used to undo an added file or to undo all staged files.
+The git reset can be used to undo a specific added file or to undo all staged files.

-Git Reset command example for undo a git add?
+Git Reset command example for undo an issued git add command?

-- #git reset <filename> (to undo a add for a file)
+#git reset <filename> (to undo a single file)

 #git reset ( for all files)